 Owning a second home – a great option or more trouble than it’s worth?

 A dream destination for your ‘feel at home’ holidays?
 A desire for a different lifestyle?
 A plan for retirement?
 A savvy investment and way to generate income?
-There are so many reasons why you might consider buying a second home.
+There are so many reasons why you might consider owning a second home.

 However, while a second home could offer numerous lifestyle and financial benefits, it also comes with various costs and possible risks.
 So, before you commit to purchasing a second home – whether as an investment, for pleasure, or a bit of both – make sure you’re fully aware of what’s involved.
 And you may also want to consider the exciting alternative solution of co-ownership, which offers you a fully managed, amazing second home at a fraction of the cost – so all you need to do is turn up and enjoy your home.